Kerem (Counselors in Training)

 - Training and program management

-- Learning with leading staff about how Judaism integrates in their lives and their leadership role.
+- Working with leading staff to learn how Judaism integrates in their lives and their leadership role

-- Bonding opportunities both in and out of camp.
+- Bonding opportunities both in and out of camp – including a two-day white water rafting in Maine

 - And more…